Chuggaaconroy: Other works

 In 2014, Rosales-Birou appeared in an episode of Did You Know Gaming? to explain trivia on the EarthBound franchise.
 He had also collaborated with YouTuber TheJWittz in a video discussing theories on the Pokémon character Giovanni from Team Rocket.

-In 2012, he appeared in an episode of The Game Station Podcast hosted by British YouTube gamer TotalBiscuit.
+In 2012, he appeared in an episode of The Game Station Podcast hosted by British YouTuber TotalBiscuit.

 In June 2022, Rosales-Birou attended the Games Done Quick event Summer Games Done Quick and served as a couch commentator for a speedrun of Xenoblade Chronicles 2: Torna – The Golden Country by notable speed-runner Enel.

-Reputation
+Public image

 Rosales-Birou's Let's Play videos have been received positively.
-Jennifer O'Connell from The Irish Times noted Rosales-Birou's content as a family-friendly alternative to more vulgar YouTube gaming channels, and Noel Murray from The New York Times cited him as an example of a YouTuber "less interested in personal branding than in sharing their (his) enthusiasm."
+Jennifer O'Connell from The Irish Times noted Rosales-Birou's content as a family-friendly alternative to more vulgar YouTubers, and Noel Murray from The New York Times cited him as an example of a YouTuber "less interested in personal branding than in sharing their (his) enthusiasm."
 Stephen Adegun of Reporter had given his content praise for its informative nature, stating that "while watching one of his series of playthroughs, viewers can doubtlessly come away having learned something new about the game, even if they knew a lot about it already."

-He has also appeared in various lists of the best gaming YouTube channels.
+Rosales-Birou has also appeared in various lists of the best gaming YouTube channels.
 Rosales-Birou's YouTube channel name was featured as a cheat code for the 2019 Metroidvania game Bloodstained: Ritual of the Night, alongside other prominent internet personalities.
-In 2020, his Super Mario Sunshine series was listed as one of the top ten memes of the game following the release of Super Mario 3D All-Stars.
+In 2020, Rosales-Birou's Super Mario Sunshine Let's Play was listed as one of the top ten memes of the game following the release of Super Mario 3D All-Stars, which featured a high-definition port of Super Mario Sunshine.

-Rosales-Birou's YouTube channel reached 1 million subscribers and 760 million views in 2015, and is at over 1.2 million subscribers and 1.1 billion views as of 2022.
+Rosales-Birou's YouTube channel reached 1 million subscribers and 760 million views in 2015, and is at over 1.25 million subscribers and 1.24 billion views as of 2024.